Revenue Procedure 2000-37 was released and effective September 15, 2000.

 Mechanics of EAT ownership of property

 - The EAT must have all benefits and burdens of ownership of the property it holds.
-Rents are the property of EAT during the course of the Reverse Exchange and are utilized to pay property expenses as well as interest due on the Note from EAT to Exchanger for borrowed funds
+Rents are the property of EAT during the course of the Reverse Exchange and are utilized to pay property expenses as well as interest due on the Note from EAT to Exchanger for funds borrowed

 - The Qualified Exchange Accommodation Arrangement (QEAA) must require EAT to be treated as the owner for income tax purposes; therefore, EAT must report all income and expenses